csmukherjee/home/_pages/teaching.md

 ## Mentoring Experience

-1. Currently a **CURVE PhD mentor** for the Academic year 2023-2024, advising two students on visualization of high-dimensional data.
+1. Currently a **CURVE PhD mentor** for the Academic year 2023-2024, advising two students on the visualization of high-dimensional data.

 2. **SHINE Mentor** for Summer 2022.
 Advised two students on the basics of PCA when applied to biological data.